-The UAV market has experienced a moderate impact due to the COVID-19 outbreak.
-The relocation in the budget of countries towards developing medical infrastructure has limited defense budget expenditure towards research, development, and acquisition of deep tech products.
-However, the segments within the civil and commercial division will experience a stable growth rate.
-Countries across the globe are exploring ways to use unmanned aerial vehicles (UAV) to deliver vaccines, supporting business demand.
-In August 2021, the U.S. launched the COVID-19 vaccine drone delivery program.
+The UAV market experienced a moderate impact due to the COVID-19 outbreak.
+The relocation in the budget of countries toward developing medical infrastructure has limited the defense budget expenditure toward research, development, and acquisition of deep tech products.
+However, the segments under the civil and commercial division may witness stable growth.
+Countries worldwide are exploring ways to use unmanned aerial vehicles (UAV) to deliver vaccines, supporting business demand.
+In August 2021, the United States launched the COVID-19 vaccine drone delivery program.
 The program is managed by UPS and operated by North Carolina-based health systems.
-On similar lines, the union minister of India announced their intentions to integrate a drone delivery system to deliver COVID-19 vaccines, deliver medicines, and collect blood samples.
-Such initiatives will ramp up the requirement of unmanned aerial vehicles within the forecast timeframe of 2027.
+Similarly, the Union Minister of India announced integrating a drone delivery system to deliver COVID-19 vaccines and medicines and collect blood samples.
+Such initiatives may ramp up the requirement of unmanned aerial vehicles during the forecast period.

 The growing realization of UAV deployment in military operations has encouraged vendors to offer UAVs that can be used in numerous commercial applications.
 UAVs are also being adopted in other applications, including internet provision in remote places, aerial photography and video recording, survey and document wildlife, and public service missions.
-Several companies primarily offer small-UAVs that are used in agricultural, aerial photography, and data collection applications.
-Besides, in the military domain, unmanned combat aerial vehicles (UCAVs) are considered low-cost alternatives to combat aircraft, and they provide less collateral damage than missiles or aerial bombing deployed from manned aircraft.
-However, the growth of the UAV market can be hindered by technological and legal constraints such as limited endurance, SWaP and bandwidth challenges, and the presence of non-uniform laws and regulations that can restrict the usage of such systems in the airspace of certain countries.
+Several companies primarily offer small-UAVs used in agricultural and aerial photography and data collection applications.
+In the military domain, unmanned combat aerial vehicles (UCAVs) are considered low-cost alternatives to combat aircraft.
+They also provide less collateral damage than missiles or aerial bombing deployed from manned aircraft.
+However, the growth of the UAV market can be hindered by technological and legal constraints, such as limited endurance, SWaP and bandwidth challenges, and the presence of non-uniform laws and regulations that can restrict the usage of such systems in the airspace of certain countries.

-The supply chain within the OEMs across the globe and their subsidiaries play a vital role in governing the business dynamics of the unmanned aerial vehicles (UAV) market.
+The supply chain within the OEMs worldwide and their subsidiaries play a vital role in governing the business dynamics of the unmanned aerial vehicles (UAV) market.
 The COVID-19 outbreak had a notable impact on the supply chain, leading to business disruption.
-Companies located in Asia-Pacific and Latin America are more vulnerable and are envisioned to face operational constraints and high financial risk exposure due to supply chain bottlenecks.
-The nature of the supply chain and resourcing patterns of the defense technology industry base (DTIB) are also envisioned to affect production, as production queues with branched-out supply chains are more likely to face supply-side constraints.
-However, it is a short-term challenge that will be eliminated over time with new operational infrastructure.
-Higher demand and lower production costs in this region as compared to North America and Europe will allow them to witness a higher CAGR within the forecast timeframe of 2022 - 2027.
+Companies located in Asia-Pacific and Latin America are more vulnerable and envisioned to face operational constraints and high financial risk exposure due to supply chain bottlenecks.
+The nature of the supply chain and resourcing patterns of the defense technology industry base (DTIB) may also affect production, as production queues with branched-out supply chains are more likely to face supply-side constraints.
+However, it is a short-term challenge that will be eliminated with new operational infrastructure.
+Higher demand and lower production costs in this region compared to North America and Europe may allow them to witness a higher CAGR during the forecast period of 2022-2027.

 Scope of the Report

 By UAV size, the market is segmented into small UAV, medium UAV, and large UAV.
-By application, the market is segmented into military, and civil, and commercial.
-Small UAVs are defined as UAVs with a maximum gross takeoff weight (MGTOW) of about 20 lbs, medium UAVs have an MGTOW of 21-55 lbs, and large UAVs have an MGTOW of more than 55 lbs.
+By application, the market is segmented into military, and civil and commercial.
+Small UAVs are UAVs with a maximum gross take-off weight (MGTOW) of about 20 lbs, medium UAVs have an MGTOW of 21-55 lbs, and large UAVs have an MGTOW of more than 55 lbs.

-The market is also segmented based on type into fixed-wing and VTOL.
-The fixed-wing UAV includes high-altitude long-endurance (HALE) UAV, medium-altitude long-endurance UAV, and tactical UAVs, whereas the VTOL (vertical take-off and landing) UAVs include single- and multi-rotor UAVs.
+The market is also segmented by type into fixed-wing and VTOL.
+The fixed-wing UAV includes high-altitude long-endurance (HALE) UAV, medium-altitude long-endurance UAV, and tactical UAVs.
+The VTOL (vertical take-off and landing) UAVs include single- and multi-rotor UAVs.

-By Application, the market is segmented into military and commercial.
-The military segment is further segmented into combat and non-combat UAVs.
-The commercial segment is segmented into agriculture, construction and mining, inspection and monitoring, delivery, law enforcement, and first responders, and other applications.
-The other applications segment includes entertainment, recreation, monitoring of aircraft hangars, among other applications.
+By application, the market is segmented into military and commercial.
+The military segment is sub-segmented into combat and non-combat UAVs.
+The commercial segment is sub-segmented into agriculture, construction and mining, inspection and monitoring, delivery, law enforcement, first responders, and other applications (entertainment, recreation, and monitoring of aircraft hangars).

-The report also covers the market size and forecasts in major countries across the various regions.
-For each segment, the market sizing and forecasts have been represented by value (USD billion).
+The report also covers the market size and forecast in major countries across the various regions.
+For each segment, the market sizing and forecast have been represented by value (USD billion).

 |Fixed-wing (MALE, HALE, TUAV)|